MaxWenzel/tooling/README.md

 # Collection of developer tools

+## (Java) Build Tools

+- [Ant](https://ant.apache.org/): a Java library and command-line tool whose mission is to drive processes described in build files as targets and extension points dependent upon each other.
+- [buildr](https://buildr.apache.org/): a build system for Java-based applications, including support for Scala, Groovy and a growing number of JVM languages and tools.
+- [Maven](https://maven.apache.org/): a software project management and comprehension tool.
+- [Bazel](https://bazel.build/): an open-source build and test tool that scalably supports multi-language and multi-platform projects.
+- [Buck](https://buck.build/):  a build system developed and used by Facebook.
+It encourages the creation of small, reusable modules consisting of code and resources, and supports a variety of languages on many platforms.
+- [Gradle](https://gradle.org/): an open-source build automation tool focused on flexibility and performance.
+Gradle build scripts are written using a Groovy or Kotlin DSL.
+Read about Gradle features to learn what is possible with Gradle.
+- [Pants](https://www.pantsbuild.org/):  a fast, scalable, user-friendly build system for codebases of all sizes.
+It's currently focused on Python, Go, Java, Scala, Shell, and Docker, with support for other languages and frameworks coming soon.
+- [sbt](https://www.scala-sbt.org/): built for Scala and Java projects.
+It is the build tool of choice for 93.6% of the Scala developers (2019).

 ## Developer Toolings

 - [Task](https://taskfile.dev/#/): a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.